vivo-community/vivo-vagrant/README.md

 ## Prerequisites
  * [VirtualBox](https://www.virtualbox.org/).
  * [Vagrant](https://docs.vagrantup.com/v2/installation/index.html).
  * Git - if you are new to git, you might want to use the Github desktop client.
-[Windows](http://windows.github.com/) and [Mac](http://mac.github.com/) are available.
+[Windows](http://windows.github.com/) and [Mac](http://mac.github.com/) versions are available.

 ## Install the VIVO Vagrant box